smatechnologies/ibm-i-agent-docs/docs/job-tracking/details.md

-When failed job status code SMA0052 appears, it is a signal that manual job control actions will be required from the operator to properly resolve the job\'s status under OpCon and to assure that any required jobs have completed normally under IBM i.
+When failed job status code SMA0052 appears, it is a signal that manual job control actions will be required from the operator to properly resolve the job's status under OpCon and to assure that any required jobs have completed normally under IBM i.
 An illustration of this job status follows.